bcgov/hcap/README.md

 ### Adding certificates to Openshift Routes

-Add the contents of `dev.freshworks.club/fullchain.pem` to the routes `hcap-participants` and `hcap-employers` at `spec.tls.certificate` and do the same for `dev.freshworks.club/privkey.pem` to at `spec.tls.key`.
+Add the contents of `dev.freshworks.club/fullchain.pem` to the routes `hcap-participants` and `hcap-employers` at `spec.tls.certificate` and do the same for the contents of `dev.freshworks.club/privkey.pem` at `spec.tls.key`.

 Click save and the certificates should be updated.